Political positions of Donald Trump: Eminent domain

 In 2015 Trump called eminent domain "wonderful".
 He repeatedly asked the government to invoke it on his behalf during past development projects.

 Food safety

-In September 2016, Trump posted a list on his web site of regulations that he would eliminate.
+In September 2016, Trump posted a list on his website of regulations that he would eliminate.
 The list included what it called the "FDA Food Police" and mentioned the Food and Drug Administration's rules governing "farm and food production hygiene" and "food temperatures".
 The factsheet provided by Trump mirrored a May report by the conservative Heritage Foundation.
 It was replaced later that month and the new factsheet did not mention the FDA.